gabelivan/wp-asset-clean-up/readme.txt

 5.3+

+= Is this plugin a caching one?

+No, WP Asset CleanUp does not do any caching.
+It just unloads .css and .js when needed.
+This combined with an existing caching plugin will make your website pages load faster and get a better score in speed checking tools such as GTMetrix.

+= Has this plugin been tested with other caching / speed booster plugins?

+Yes, this plugin was tested with W3 Total Cache, WP Rocket and Autoptimize and should work with any caching plugin as any page should be cached only after the page (HTML Source) was rendered and all the enqueueing / dequeueing was already completed (from either the plugins or the theme).

-= I've noticed scripts and styles that are loaded on the page, but they do not show in the "WP Asset CleanUp" list when editing the page.
+= I've noticed scripts and styles that are loaded on the page, but they do not show in the "WP Asset CleanUp" list when editing the page or no assets are showing at all.
 Why is that? =

+There are a few known reasons why you might see different or no assets loading for management:

-If that's the case, then those assets weren't loaded properly into WordPress by the theme/plugin author as they were likely hardcoded and not enqueued the WordPress way.
+- Those assets weren't loaded properly into WordPress by the theme/plugin author as they were likely hardcoded and not enqueued the WordPress way.
 Here's a tutorial that will help you understand better the enqueuing process: http://www.wpbeginner.com/wp-tutorials/how-to-properly-add-javascripts-and-styles-in-wordpress/

+- You're using a cache plugin that is caching pages even when you're logged in which is something I don't recommend as you might have conflicts with other plugins as well (e.g. in W3 Total Cache, you can enable/disable this) or that plugin is caching pages even when a POST request is made to them (which is not a good practice as there are many situations in which a page should not be cached).
+That could happen if you're using "WP Remote POST" method (from version 1.2.4.4) of retrieving the assets in the Dashboard.

+- You might have other functions or plugins (e.g. Plugin Organizer) that are loading prior to WP Asset CleanUp.
+Note that Plugin Organizer has a file that is in “mu-plugins” which will load prior to any plugin you have in “plugins”, thus, if you have disabled specific plugins through “Plugin Organizer” in some pages, their assets will obviously not show in the assets list as they are not loaded at all in the first place.

+If none of these apply to you and you just don't see assets that should definitely show there, please open a support ticket.

 = jQuery and jQuery Migrate are often loading on pages/post.
 Are they always needed? =